solliancenet/synapse-training-deployment/README.md

    - **Unique Suffix**: This unique suffix will be used naming resources that will created as part of your deployment.
 Make sure you follow correct Azure [Resource naming](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/ready/azure-best-practices/naming-and-tagging#resource-naming) conventions.
    - **SQL Administrator Login Password**: Provide a strong password for the SQLPool that will be created as part of your deployment.
 [Visit here](https://docs.microsoft.com/en-us/sql/relational-databases/security/password-policy?view=sql-server-ver15#password-complexity) to read about password rules in place.
 Your password will be needed during the next steps.
 Make sure you have your password noted and secured.

-3. Check the **I agree to the terms and conditions stated above**, then select the **Purchase** button.
+3. Select the **Review + create** button, then **Create**.
 The provisioning of your deployment resources will take approximately 13 minutes. **Wait** until provisioning successfully completes before continuing.
 You will need the resources in place before running the scripts below.

     > **Note**: You may experience a deployment step failing in regards to Role Assignment.
 This error may safely be ignored.